-We determined the transcript counts of nine genes involved in CTL cytotoxicity including the antimicrobial effector molecules granulysin (GNLY), granzyme B (GZMB) and perforin (PRF1) (Figure 4F and Supplemental Figure 6A).
-GNLY, GZMB and PRF1 are key effectors of T cell mycobactericidal immunity (32-35).
-We found a lower and higher GZMB expression in resister L.1 and L.3, respectively, compared to the same clusters in the LTBI samples (Figure 4F).
-Moreover, we found higher expression of GZMA and GZMH in resister cells compared to LTBI in one and four clusters, respectively (Supplemental Figure 6A).
-Co-expression of GNLY, GZMB and PRF1 genes has been shown to function synergistically to kill intracellular mycobacterial pathogens (34, 35), and we detected one cluster, L.8, co-expressing the three genes at baseline (Figure 4F).
-Since these cells were CD3 and CD8 positive, we annotated the L.8 cluster as CD8+ poly-CTL (Figure 4B and Supplemental Figure 2).
+We determined the transcript counts of 9 genes involved in CTL cytotoxicity, including the antimicrobial effector molecules granulysin (GNLY), granzyme B (GZMB), and perforin (PRF1) (Figure 4F and Supplemental Figure 6A).
+GNLY, GZMB, and PRF1 are key effectors of T cell mycobactericidal immunity (34-37).
+We found a lower and higher GZMB expression in resister L.1 and L.3, respectively, compared with the same clusters in the LTBI samples (Figure 4F).
+Moreover, we found higher expression of GZMA and GZMH in resister cells compared with LTBI in 1 and 4 clusters, respectively (Supplemental Figure 6A).
+Coexpression of GNLY, GZMB, and PRF1 genes has been shown to function synergistically to kill intracellular mycobacterial pathogens (36, 37), and we detected 1 cluster, L.8, coexpressing the 3 genes at baseline (Figure 4F).
+Since these cells were CD3 and CD8 positive, we annotated the L.8 cluster as CD8+ poly-CTLs (Figure 4B and Supplemental Figure 2).
 In L.8, GZMB and PRF1 were expressed at approximately the same level in cells from the resister and LTBI participants, while GNLY was detected with higher expression in the resister cells (Figure 4F).
-Moreover, while 3' scRNA-seq may not be a sensitive approach to detect TCR type expression, we did notice that of all T cell subpopulations L.8 cells expressed the highest transcript counts for TCR gamma and delta constant regions while also expressing TCR alpha and beta constant regions as well as NK receptors (Figure 4B-C and Supplemental Table 3).
-Finally, we investigated the expression of genes involved in lymphocyte tissue retention.
-The CD4+ TRM and CD8+ TRM and the CD8+ IEL-like cells presented the highest expression levels of the four tissue resident markers (ITGA1 [CD49a], ITGAE [CD103], CXCR6 and CD69) with no consistent difference between resister and LTBI cells (Supplemental Figure 6B).
-In the remaining clusters, we noted a trend of higher expression of tissue-resident markers in the resister T cell clusters with the highest proportion fold enrichment in resister BAL compared to LTBI (Supplemental Figure 6B).
-For example, in L.7 and L.8 CD8+ poly-CTL tissue retention genes were detected only in the resister cells (Supplemental Figure 6B).
-These results suggested higher tissue retention of these cells in resister alveoli.